Axonius - Add Custom Data to Assets

 You can add a Date custom field to assets.
 This can be useful to identify the first time an asset was noncompliant.

-For Single Value date fields you can add a single date - the Enforcement action run time or another date.
+• For a Single Value date field you can add a single date - the Enforcement Action run time or a different date.

-For Multiple Value date fields you can add the Enforcement action run time (a single date) or a list of other dates.
+• For a Multiple Values date field you can add the Enforcement Action run time (a single date) or a list of other dates.

-1. In the Date type field, choose Now (Execution time) or set a Specific date.
+1. From the Date type dropdown, select Now (Execution time) or set a Specific date.
 The times displayed are in UTC.

-• When you enable the Don’t overwrite values if custom field already exists option, if the Date field already exists on the asset, the date value entered in this enforcement action does not replace the existing date on this field.
+1. The Do not overwrite If field exists (True/False) checkbox becomes available.
+When enabled, if the Date field already exists on the asset, the date value entered in this Enforcement Action does not replace the existing date on this field.
 This can be useful, for instance, if the action added a custom date to show the first time something was found on the system, and you do not want to overwrite this value.
 Otherwise, if you do not enable this option, the entered date replaces the existing date.

 Note: